ch843/ultimate-adventure/README.md

 - **Page Components**
   - `Home.tsx`: Main homepage component that assembles all sections
+  - `Book.tsx`: Booking page where all available adventures are listed with information
+  - `ActivityDetails.tsx`: Details page with more info on adventures
+  - `Reviews.tsx`: Page listing reviews of past clients
+  - `About.tsx`: About Ultimate Adventure Guides and contact info

 - **Section Components**
   - `Hero.tsx`: Main hero section with background image and call-to-action buttons